mastodon/redis_namespace_migration/README.md

 RAILS_ENV=production bin/rails runner rename.rb
 ```

-After this, remove `REDIS_NAMESPACE` from your `.env.production`
+After this, edit your `.env.production` and depending on your current
+setup either:

+1. Rename `REDIS_NAMESPACE` to `ES_PREFIX` if (and only if) you are
+   using ElasticSearch and did not have `ES_PREFIX` configured.
+(In
+   this case `REDIS_NAMESPACE` was used as the default for prefixes
+   in ElasticSearch.)
+OR
+2. Remove `REDIS_NAMESPACE` altogether if not using ElasticSearch *or*
+   if you already have a `ES_PREFIX` variable set.

-configuration file and restart your Mastodon services.
+Save your configuration and restart all Mastodon services.

 ### Case 2: Move Redis Keys To A Dedicated Redis Instance